All the Times the Iranian Navy Got Its Ass Kicked

 Tehran’s sad history of maritime defeat

-The Iranian navy has announced it’s sending two warships toward the U.S. East Coast.
+In February 2014, the Iranian navy announced it was sending two warships toward the U.S. East Coast.
 “This move has a message,” Adm.
 Afshin Rezayee Haddad said, adding that the deployment is “Iran’s response to Washington’s beefed up naval presence in the Persian Gulf.

 Iran’s ragtag navy has a long history of waging losing battles with the U.S. and other Western powers.
 And the most decisive battle of all for the Iranian fleet isn’t even being fought with missiles, guns and bombs.

 The repaired German vessel Hohenfels, sunk in Abadan, is restored to service by the Australian navy in 1941.
 Derek Simon photo via Flickr user Horatio J. Kookaburra

 During World War II, the Allied powers worried that Iran, while technically neutral, might sympathize with and aid the Nazis, potentially depriving the Allies of the country’s oil.
 On Aug.
 25, 1941, Commonwealth and Soviet forces invaded.

 British and Australian warships steamed into Abadan Harbor as part of a surprise attack that one historian likened to the Japanese bombing of America’s naval base at Pearl Harbor just three months later.
 HMS Shoreham opened fire first, striking the Iranian warship Palang, moored at the pier.

 Soon virtually the entire Iranian fleet—small gunboats, mostly—was in ruins … and commander-in-chief Adm.
 Gholamali Bayandor lay dead.
 The British and Soviets divided up Iran and deposed its shah.
 In the two decades following the war, the new regime rebuilt the navy with mostly British-made ships—many of which remain in service today.